 Weight can impact fertility if:

-For men, being overweight can result in lower sperm counts.
-Overweight women can also have medical problems during pregnancy.
+Being overweight can result in lower sperm counts.
+People who are pregnant can also have medical problems if they are overweight.

 Moderate exercise of about an hour a day will help you maintain a healthy weight.
 It will also improve your overall fitness.

 If you need help to achieve a healthy weight before trying to get pregnant, talk to your health care provider.